qsliu2017/gitlab-runner/docs/configuration/tls-self-signed.md

     -----END CERTIFICATE-----
     ```

-- Since the runner reads the system certs by default, You only need to add the custom certificates to `tls-ca-file`.
-If your `tls-ca-file` is too large, GitLab will not be able to parse the whole file and you will see an _"argument list too long"_ error in the pipeline.
+- Because the runner reads the system certificates by default, you must add the custom certificates to `tls-ca-file` only.
+If your `tls-ca-file` is too large, GitLab cannot parse the whole file and you get an _"argument list too long"_ error in the pipeline.
 - If you are updating the certificate for an existing Runner, [restart it](../commands/README.md#gitlab-runner-restart).
 - As a temporary and insecure workaround, to skip the verification of certificates,
 in the `variables:` section of your `.gitlab-ci.yml` file, set the CI variable `GIT_SSL_NO_VERIFY` to `true`.